DFO-Ocean-Navigator/Ocean-Navigator-Manual/README.md

 The Ocean Navigator is a tool to make accessing detailed ocean scientific research data more accessible.
-While it's main target users are scientists, the tool does not require a science background to use. most of the data is predictive, however, using the Class4 and the Drifters exact data can be seen
+While it's main target users are scientists, the tool does not require a science background to use. most of the data is predictive, however, using the Class4 and the Drifters exact data can be seen.

+Please note: The Ocean Navigator is still in active development in order to both expand its functionality and to fix known bugs.
+A summery of some of the known bugs that may have an impact on the data displayed in the Ocean Navigator can be seen below in the [known bugs](###known bugs) section for, more details see the [full list](https://github.com/DFO-Ocean-Navigator/Ocean-Data-Map-Project/issues) on GitHub.

 ## Settings Left bar